littlehorse-enterprises/littlehorse/docs/docs/06-operations/01-server-configuration.md

 ### `LHS_INSTANCE_ID`

 An optional ordinal integer describing the order in which this Server was added to the cluster.
 If provided, it **must** be unique.
 Providing this configuration allows LittleHorse to make better decisions about Kafka Streams Task Assignment when adding or removing servers.
+For a specific server, this should be consistent across restarts.
+Must be positive.

-- **Type:** int
+- **Type:** Short
 - **Default:** null
 - **Importance:** medium